Syntax404-coder/Syntax404-coder/README.md

 **`He's all right.
 He's a good fella.
 He's one of us`**

-I'm a junior computer science student hoping contribute something in the digital world one step at a time.
-I have keen interest in Cybersecurity and AI.
-I also like movies and stuff.
+Hi there!
+I'm a junior Computer Science student passionate about making an impact in the digital world, one project at a time.
+My areas of interest span across Cybersecurity and Artificial Intelligence, where I'm constantly learning and exploring new ways to innovate and create secure, intelligent systems.

+I'm enthusiastic about contributing to open-source projects and collaborating with other developers to solve real-world problems.
+When I'm not coding or diving into tech trends, I enjoy watching movies and indulging in a variety of other interests that inspire my creativity.

+Always eager to learn, grow, and build something meaningful

 ### 🧰 Languages and Tools